Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-scripting.md

 ### `getCallParameters`

-This function returns an object with the parameters reuquired for calling transitions.
+This function returns an object with the parameters required for calling transitions.
-An optional `amountValue` argument can be used when sending messages with a non-zero amount..
+An optional `amountValue` argument can be used when sending messages with a non-zero amount.
 The values are converted to the appropriate units using [`zilPay.utils`](https://zilpay.github.io/zilpay-docs/zilliqa-api-utils/#window-zilpay-utils).

 ```ts